Scroll down to see the animations and learn six judo turnovers

 Judo Groundwork (ne-waza) is as important to learn as judo throws (tachi-waza.)

-If you want to become a newaza ninja, and take your groundwork judo game to the next level you’re in the right place!
+If you want to take your groundwork judo game to the next level you’re in the right place!

 Want to know more Japanese Judo words?
 Get this free book: